 Article 15 of the Competition Law authorises the Board to conduct dawn raids.
-The firm, individuals and outside counsel are obliged to co-operate with the Board during the dawn raid, with refusal to grant the case handlers access to business premises can lead to an administrative fine.
+The firm, individuals and outside counsel are obliged to co-operate with the Board during the dawn raid, as refusal to grant the case handlers access to business premises can lead to an administrative fine.
 The fine is fixed at 0.5% of the relevant undertaking's turnover generated in the financial year preceding the date of the Authority's decision to impose the fine (if the party's turnover for this year is not available, the turnover generated in the financial year closest to the date of the decision to impose the fine will be taken into account).

-In any event, the relevant fine cannot be lower than a specific amount recalculated periodically by the Authority; the minimum fine for 2019 is TRY26,027 (approximately USD4.50 and EUR3.98).
+In any event, the relevant fine cannot be lower than a specific amount recalculated periodically by the Authority; the minimum fine for 2020 is TRY31,903 (approximately USD4,800 and EUR4,400 based on the current exchange rate).
 Furthermore, each day the party does not allow the case handlers to carry out an on-site inspection will incur an additional fine of 0.05% of the turnover generated in the financial year preceding the date of the fining decision.